jsl5710/jsl5710.github.io/content/publication/journal-paper-GenAI_lomgtail/index.md

 {{% /callout %}}

 {{% callout note %}}
-This work provides a comprehensive analysis of Generative AI's impact on disinformation in critical contexts where traditional mitigation strategies may be insufficient.
+This work examines how Generative AI systems disproportionately impact longtail users, highlighting critical equity concerns in AI deployment.
 {{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).